ashita03/GreenGrid/README.md

 ## Built by

-Built by **[Your Name]** and **Shreya** at Code for Climate, hosted by Mentor Me Collective, NYC Tech Week — June 2026.
+Built for Code for Climate, hosted by Mentor Me Collective, NYC Tech Week — June 2026.

-Thank you to the mentors and organizers who pushed our thinking in just a few short hours, and to everyone in the room building for the same reason we were.

 ---

 ## Disclaimer

 GreenGrid is a hackathon prototype.
-City and renewable energy data is illustrative and pre-loaded for demonstration purposes.
+City and renewable energy data are illustrative and pre-loaded for demonstration purposes.
 It is not a substitute for professional sustainability, legal, or compliance advice.
 Always consult a qualified advisor before making site selection or energy procurement decisions.